Lebanese Center for Energy Conservation: NEEAP 20122020, NREAP and RES

 LCEC is currently updating and developing the NEEAP 2015–2020 while preparing the Renewable Energy Strategy (RES) and the National Renewable Energy Action Plan (NREAP) for Lebanon.
 The Lebanese NEEAP was prepared in conformance with the Arab EE guideline (based on the EU directive 2006/32/EC on energy end-use efficiency and energy service) and Lebanon was the first Arab country to officially adopt such plan.

 Pilot projects

-The activities of the Lebanese Center for Energy Conservation (LCEC) expand to the implementation of pilot projects in the energy efficiency and renewable energy sector.
-Through grants, donations, and partnerships, LCEC was successful in implementing different pilot projects and is currently working on the implementation of many others.
-Pilot projects help initiate a new momentum in the market, and most importantly offer an opportunity to benefit from the lessons learnt.

-2006: 500 solar water heaters
+2006: 500 Solar Water Heaters

 The Chinese government donated 500 solar water heaters to be installed in the liberated areas in South Lebanon.
 The Lebanese Center for Energy Conservation (LCEC) was assigned by the Ministry of Energy and Water (MEW) to support its installation both technically and financially.
-The workload consisted of handling all project logistics, hosting Chinese experts to conduct an intensive training workshop, assisting in the selection of beneficiaries.
+The workload consisted of handling all project logistics, hosting Chinese experts to conduct an intensive training workshop, and assisting in the selection of beneficiaries.

-In addition to the above, a sum of US$112,500 was raised to cater for the installation of the units.
+In addition to the above, a sum of $112,500 was raised to cater for the installation of the units.

-Unfortunately and as a result of the July war in Lebanon, 200 solar units were destroyed.
-In this regards, and after the impressive success of the project, LCEC has followed up with the Chinese Embassy to provide Lebanon with similar donation due to its direct results on the beneficiaries.
-This could be achieved and will be offered under the second phase of the project.
+Unfortunately, and as a result of the July war in Lebanon, 200 solar units were destroyed.
+In this regard, and after the impressive success of the project, LCEC has followed up with the Chinese Embassy to provide Lebanon with similar donations due to its direct results on the beneficiaries.